constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

 For an idea to be near the front of God's Textbook of Mathematics, it should ideally be a "power tool" of elementary mathematics in its own right.
 And it should invite students to pick up and play with some of the other key power tools of mathematics, especially in Computer Science and Discrete Math, Geometry and Linear Algebra, Probability and Statistics, and even Calculus and Number Theory.
 I fully endorse Arthur Benjamin's call to teach Statistics before Calculus.
 We would do well to broaden the mathematical curriculum, and encourage our students to go broad before they go deep.
 It seems like a wise heuristic to encourage most students to go deeper into Statistics before we encourage them to go deeper into Calculus.

 For a idea to be near the front of God's Textbook of Mathematics for most students, it must be plausibly comprehensible to most people interested in learning math, no matter the age, skill, background, or preexisting level of knowledge.
 Therefore, the idea must be made concrete, and must not be treated abstractly.
 It must be relatively "small", and not depend on complicated ideas and abstractions.
-We as teachers must work diligently to apply Ardila's Axioms[^ardilasaxioms] and the philosophy of Fred Rogers to our approach and presentation of the material.
+We as teachers must work diligently to apply Ardila's Axioms[^ardilasaxioms] and the philosophy of Fred Rogers[^fredrogers] to our approach and presentation of the material.

 We as teachers must work hard to make the idea as tangible as possible using whatever linguistic metaphors and cultural artifacts that are available to the target audience.
 Thus, the Stern-Brocot tree is like a Museum of Fractions, Pascal's Triangle is like a Maze of Counting, and the Symmetry Group of the Square is like a Book of Algebra.